evanfang214/evanfang214.github.io/misc/BS-ZPY.md

 Due to the penalties of losing points and stealing cards from the winning pile both the dictator and attacking team will keep track of their points.

 # Level Up
-For $n$ decks the interval change is determined by
+For n decks the interval change is determined by

 $$\Delta = \left\lfloor{\dfrac{\text{Attacking Score} - \text{Dictator Score}}{20n}}\right\rfloor + 1$$

-For example, suppose the attacking score is $105$ and the dictator score is $195$ playing with $3$ decks.
+For example, suppose the attacking score is 105 and the dictator score is 195 playing with 3 decks.
 Then

 $$\Delta = \left\lfloor{\dfrac{-80}{60}}\right\rfloor + 1 = -1$$